 Different manufacturers may approach live resin in different ways.
 Initially, the live resin could have a variety of consistencies based on the terpenes in the resin.
-Some terpenes produce a more waxy substances while others are more buttery or sappy.
+Some terpenes produce more waxy substances while others are more buttery or sappy.

 For the purposes of shipping and packaging the product, manufacturers may mix the resin with other materials to create a consistency that users can handle and enjoy with ease.

 The live resin products we get from High Voltage tend to be more waxy and solid.
 Nektr Extracts products tend to be more liquid or even vary in consistency.
 This doesn’t mean that one manufacturer is “better” than the other.
 Most users develop a personal preference for how they like live resin based on how they consume it.

 There are many ways to get lifted with live resin.
 Cannabis lovers have started to buy more concentrates because they are so versatile.

 Dabbing is most often associated with live resin and similar concentrates.
 This process will deliver maximum flavor and effect, which is typically what people with a lot of experience in cannabis are looking for.
 In order to dab, you’ll need the right supplies and knowledge on how to actually dab in the first place.